MapStory/icon-commons-site/README.md

 ## Description

-A Django project for an `icon commons` site.
+A Django project for an `icon commons` site (see https://github.com/MapStory/icon-commons)

 ## Developer Setup